sblunt/orbitize/docs/mcmc.rst

 Next, we can plot a visualization of a selection of orbits sampled by our sampler.
-By default, the first epoch plotted is the year 2000 and
+By default, the first epoch plotted is the year 2000 and 100 sampled orbits are displayed.

 .. code-block: python
     orbit_plot_fig = my_sampler.results.plot_orbits(